 Here’s what usually happens:

 As usual, small groups are our first point of pastoral care.
-Our small groups will continue to meet – but again this will happen online.
+Our small groups continue to meet, mostly online but increasingly in-person in whatever ways adhere to the Government’s current advice.
 Each group is working out the best way to make this happen and we’ve had many creative responses.
 Some groups meet for coffee and chat before or after our Sunday services, and all meet during the week as well.

 You can still join a small group at this time: visit our Small Groups page or contact Chris Rawson for more information.Email Chris

-We're producing material for our Kids to use, and we have a special Facebook group for their responsible adults, as well as running "Parenting For Faith"Email Rachel Fleming
+We're producing material for our Kids to use, having a weekly live kids' worship time, and we have a Facebook group for their responsible adultsEmail Rachel Fleming

 Youth small group is meeting online on Mondays, and we've set up prayer triplets and a deeper study group.
 There's also lots of social media encouragementEmail Gemma Morton